 Source: daylightistanbul studio/shutterstock.com

 The kitchen is not just for cooking, but also for eating, cleaning, and socialising.
-If your kitchen can fulfil these activities, then you did a good job.
+If your kitchen can fulfill these activities, then you did a good job.
 In that train of thought, here is some good advice.

 Do Not Obstruct the Kitchen Triangle